dcoles/prometheus-pandas/README.md

 Python library for querying [Prometheus](https://prometheus.io/) and accessing the results as [Pandas](https://pandas.pydata.org/) data structures.

 This is mostly intended for use in [Jupyter](https://jupyter.org/) notebooks.
+See [Prometheus.ipynb](Prometheus.ipynb) for an example.

 ## Example